jialoy/recordthis/README.md

 # recordthis
-A covid-19 friendly tool for (remotely) recording audio.
+A (very basic) covid-19 friendly tool for remotely recording audio.
 Still in beta stage.
 I am currently using this to record experimental audio stims.

 How to set up:
 1. Download and unzip repository contents